-If you would like to upgrade Plesk to not latest version use option
+If you would like to upgrade Plesk to the latest version use option

 --all-versions according to article #119521.

-If an upgrade on Linux has been started while connected to the server via SSH, make sure that the connection is not interrupted before the upgrade process finishes.
-The best practice is to use the
+If an upgrade on Linux has been started while connected to the server via SSH, make sure the connection is not interrupted before the upgrade process finishes.
+The best practice is using the

 screen console screen manager, which allows multiple console sessions over a single SSH connection and keeps programs running in virtual terminals, even if the SSH connection is interrupted.
 You can get acquainted with this handy tool through this short introduction manual.